murphycj/AGFusion/README.md

 ### Input from fusion-finding algorithms

 You can provide as input output files from fusion-finding algorithms.
-Currently available algorithms are: FusionCatcher, TopHat-Fusion, and STAR-Fusion.
+Currently available algorithms are: FusionCatcher, TopHat-Fusion, and STAR-Fusion (support for more algorithms is under development).
 Below is an example for FusionCatcher.

 ```